blue-button/implementation-guide/transmit-using-direct.md

 ### G. Workflow

-Two sets of storyboard have been drafted to match the key user flows: (1) within the patient portal and (2) within the provider's EHR interface.
+Two sets of storyboard have been drafted to match the key user flows described above: (1) within the patient portal and (2) within the provider's EHR interface.

 ![Patient Portal](images/transmit-workflow-1.jpg)